monicahq/marketing/api/addresses.md

 ## Overview

 The Address object represents an address of a contact.
-A contact can have as many address as necessary.
+A contact can have as many addresses as necessary.
 An address can't be orphan - it needs to be linked to at least one contact.

 When retrieving an address, we always also return some basic information about